A11egr01/swift/README.md

 # CCTC Credential Tracke‪r‬

 The California Center on Teaching Careers is tasked with helping to eliminate the teacher shortage in California.
 To that end, we have created the Credential Tracker App.
 Our initial effort is to help those teacher candidates that are currently on a provisional intern permit to teach.

+* Rewrote the entire codebase of this app

+Technology used:
+Swift, Git, Autolayout, Prorgamatic UI, Firebase/Crashlytic

 #### iPhone and iPad
 <p align="center">